jhpyle/docassemble/_docs/helloworld.md

 For more information about assembling downloadable documents, see the [documents] section.

-# Decorate with an image
+# Decorate with an Image

 Now let's try [decorating] one of the questions with an image.